 Waffle is a cross between a Quarter Horse and a type of Draft known as a Belgian -- hence the

 name (Belgian) Waffle.
 She reigns as queen of the pasture.
 Don't dare try to give another horse a

 carrot without taking one along for her.
 If you do, she'll run all the other horses off and grab the

 She also hates for the shutters on her stall to be closed.
 If she hears you coming with food and the

 shutter is closed, she'll knock it open and knock you over with the force of a gale wind.

 Under saddle, she has evasions down to a science.
 She's figured out very well what the rider will

 and will not allow, and she'll test you at every turn.
 She'll make you want to drop riding and take up

-makes her a very smooth mount.
+very smooth mount.
 Why does she behave like this?
 She's really a very talented horse, but